Metis (mythology): Other versions

 According to a scholiast on the Theogony, Metis had the ability of changing her shape at will.
 Zeus tricked her and swallowed his pregnant wife when she transformed into a πικρὰν (Note: In accusative.) (pikràn).
 As Keightley notes, πικρὰ ("bitter") makes little or no sense in that context, and it has been variously corrected to μυῖαν (Note: In accusative.) (muîan, meaning "fly") or μικρὰν (Note: In accusative.) (mikràn, meaning "small thing") instead.

 According to Apollodorus, Metis was raped by Zeus and changed many forms in order to escape him after he pursued her.
 An alternative version of the same myth makes the Cyclops Brontes rather than Zeus the father of Athena before Metis is swallowed.

 Hesiod's account is followed by Acusilaus and the Orphic tradition, which enthroned Metis side by side with Eros as primal cosmogenic forces.
 Plato makes Poros, or "creative ingenuity", a son of Metis.

+A close connection has been argued between Metis and Thetis, another shapeshifting sea-power later beloved by Zeus, that was bound by prophecy to bear a son greater than his father.